Potter County Courthouse (Texas)

 The Potter County Courthouse is a government building for Potter County, located in the county seat of Amarillo, Texas.
 It was listed on the National Register of Historic Places on August 22, 1996.

+Local architect O. G. Roquemore had designed an earlier version of the courthouse for the county.

 History

 The art deco styled courthouse was designed by William C. Townes and was built in 1932.
 The courthouse cost $315,000 ($ in dollars) to build.

 The Potter County Library, which sits on the same property as the courthouse, was also designed by Townes and was built in 1922.